blagerweij/dotfiles/README.md

 ## Install all software packages

 Remember Homebrew, the very convenient package manager for MacOS ?
-On a fresh machine, you can install all software stored in the 'Brewfile' :
+On a fresh machine, you can install all software stored in the '~/.homebrew/Brewfile' :

-    brew bundle install
+    brew bundle install --global

 ## Visual Studio Code extensions